OysteinKnudsen/Chatbot/readme.md

 - Install the Android SDK with the required components
 - Make sure you have Java 8

-- Provice an Android device: either physical or emulator
+- Provide an Android device: either physical or emulator
 - Have a Google account